jberkel/sms-backup-plus/README.md

 Note that WhatsApp messages are backup only, there is no way to restore them.

-Note: due to serveral changes to the WhatsApp encryption mechanism it is no longer possible to reliable back up WhatsApp messages.
+Note: due to serveral changes to the WhatsApp encryption mechanism it is no longer possible to reliably back up WhatsApp messages.
 There exist some workarounds though using an external app named [Tri-Crypt][].
 You can find instructions [here][WhatsApp-Workaround] (thank you [+AbinashBishoyi][] !).